andycburke/HSK-3.0-Word-List/README.md

 OCR
 ---
 This is the raw result of the OCR for each entry in the PDF.
-This column is just for reference as it is not very useful due to the addition of other non-Hanzi information such as the intended usage of the character in that particular HSK level (eg. "白（形）" in level 1 and "白（副）" in level 3)
+This column is just for reference as it is not very useful due to the addition of other non-word information such as the intended usage of the word in that particular HSK level (eg. "白（形）" in level 1 and "白（副）" in level 3)

 Hanzi
 -----
-The Hanzi extracted from the OCR column
+The hanzi extracted from the OCR column.

 Hanzi_Alternate
 --------------